 Racing can be a cruel sport.
 The Darwinian ethos of survival of the fittest plays itself out both on and off the racecourse.
 The agonising death throes of Etienne de Mestre’s Terrara Stud had become a matter for public consumption as 1884 unfolded and the economic depression lengthened, but the crumbling of one bloodstock empire afforded opportunities in the building of another.
 The Hon.
 James White had never been a stranger in paying extravagant sums for the siblings of champion thoroughbreds as his purchases of Segenhoe and Martini-Henry demonstrated.
 Nor was he to become one now.
 The prospect of acquiring the yearling brother to our 1882 Derby hero, Navigator, being offered by de Mestre on that glorious day was too good to resist.
 A remarkably handsome, dark chestnut, standing 15.2 ½ hands, the colt was somewhat more substantial than his famous brother at the same age, and though not so compact and well-ribbed as Navigator, he had splendid shoulders and strong quarters.
 Seemingly he was made for speed.
 It might have been early in the season for buying yearlings, but James White was forced to bid as much as 800 guineas to secure possession – a stiff price considering the hard times, and it was significant that none of the other eighteen lots on offer came within even half of that amount.
 Michael Fennelly gratefully welcomed the colt, registered as Trident, into his Newmarket stables.

 James White had single-mindedly pursued the purchase of Trident despite the promise being shown by his homebred Chester stock, the first colts of which were only now appearing in public.
-As we have seen, Chester’s first crop included the crack juveniles, Monte Christo and Uralla, and when Michael Fennelly began breaking-in the stallion’s second book of youngsters during the winter of 1885, the prospects seemed even brighter; and five of them viz.
+As we have seen, Chester’s first crop included the crack juveniles, Monte Christo and Uralla, and when Michael Fennelly began breaking in the stallion’s second book of youngsters during the winter of 1885, the prospects seemed even brighter; and five of them viz.
 Acme, Philip Augustus, Tamarisk, Volcano and Neophyte, together with Trident, were entered for the rich A.J.C.
 Champagne Stakes.
 Acme, a diminutive brown filly out of the imported English mare Princess Maud, was the first to break cover when she impressively won the initial running of the Richmond Stakes (4f) on the third day of the 1885 A.J.C.
 Spring Meeting.
 Taken to Melbourne, she appropriated the Great Foal Stakes at Caulfield and the Maribyrnong Plate at Flemington as well, before being sent for her summer spell.

-James White had a well-known aversion to the early racing of two-year-olds and from his position of A.J.C. chairman had argued strongly against the club’s institution of the Richmond Stakes at their spring meeting; his preferred position being that juvenile races be prohibited before November 1st.
+James White had a well-known aversion to the early racing of two-year-olds and from his position of A.J.C. chairman had argued strongly against the club’s institution of the Richmond Stakes at their spring meeting; his preferred position being that juvenile races be prohibited before November 1.
 Indeed, he indirectly supported Henry Austin when he tabled a motion to that effect at the 1886 general meeting although it wasn’t to be successful.
-Juvenile racing early in the season had taken hold by the mid-eighties and clubs such as Tattersall’s, Rosehill, Hawkesbury and Canterbury Park had all, in their several ways, done much to encourage it.
+Juvenile racing early in the season had taken hold by the mid-eighties and clubs such as Tattersall’s, Rosehill, Hawkesbury and Canterbury Park had all, in several ways, done much to encourage it.
 However, many influential A.J.C. members including William Long were happy to see such an event introduced at Randwick with good prizemoney – five hundred sovereigns with an additional twenty added for each subscriber.
 It at least challenged the hitherto unrivalled position of the Victorian race clubs as regards offering generous prizes for the likes of the Great Foal Stakes and the Maribyrnong Plate.
 White might not have supported the concept of early two-year-old racing, but when the Richmond Stakes became a fact of life at the Randwick Spring Meeting, he eagerly chased the prize, and as club chairman reasoned to himself that he had a responsibility to support the event.

 Acme was a notably precocious filly in the spring although she lost form badly in the autumn, perhaps as a result of being pushed preternaturally early.
 Generally, the racecourse debut for the Newmarket colts and fillies with which White entertained classic ambitions at three was invariably a less-hurried business.
 Trident was a case in point.